Chart Notes: The Key to Evaluating Web Speed Changes

 3. User notes with the author of the last change.

-4. Automatic notes added by PLUS monitoring.
+4. Automatic notes added by monitoring PLUS.

-A Few Tips for Working with Notes
+A Few Tips on Notes

-Schedule a Monitoring Demo
+Schedule a monitoring demo